We hear it all the time – many of our clients’ car wreck stories follow a similar path:

-- The insurance company does not respond in time or offers you a settlement for your insurance claim that doesn’t come close to covering your expenses.
+- The insurance company does not respond in time or offers you a settlement for your insurance claim that does not cover your expenses.

 - You’re stuck in limbo – and in pain – without transportation, and at the mercy of some claims adjuster who cares more about his bottom line than about your well-being.

 After a wreck, your life will completely and abruptly change, which is particularly painful when you are not at fault for the collision in the first place.
-And the wreck itself is just the beginning.
+The accident itself is just the beginning.
 You’re then left to deal with treatment and deal with an insurance company (i.e. the classic David and Goliath scenario).
-That’s why it’s so important to get medical treatment, then contact an experienced, trustworthy car accident law firm.
+That’s why it’s so important to get medical treatment, then contact an experienced, trustworthy Fort Worth car accident law firm.

 Get Medical Treatment